 The process, in a nutshell (or, should I say, in a demitasse?), involves forcing hot water through a puck of finely ground coffee at high pressure.
 In the early days of espresso machines—around the turn of the 20th century—steam power alone was used to move hot water through the ground coffee, but the results were often acrid and bitter.
 The process and machinery were refined over subsequent decades, culminating around 1940 with Achille Gaggia's innovation of adding a hand-operated pump to help pressurize the water, eliminating the need to rely on steam pressure alone.
 This hand pump is how we've come to talk about "pulling a shot" today, though most modern espresso machines have replaced manual pumps with automated ones.
 Baristas today do plenty of dosing, grinding, tamping, and brewing, but pulling...not so much.

-There's a lot more one could write about the intricacies of brewing espresso, but I'll leave that for another article.
+There's a lot more one could write about the intricacies of brewing espresso—and you can read about our favorite home espresso machines right here—but I'll leave the rest for another article.
 I'm not even going to wade into the debate about whether "expresso" is an acceptable alternative pronunciation.
 But I will leave you with one more Italian coffee tip: The next time you do go into a coffee bar in Italy and ask for "un caffè" (knowing full well an espresso will arrive presently), remember that there are almost always two prices.
 For the people standing at the bar, there's a lower price, which is regulated by local authorities (and has been since 1911).
 The other is for folks who want to sit down, and that one can be several times as much.
 I always choose to stand.
 After all, it's an espresso—the idea isn't really to linger.